hunterloftis/playfuljs/content/articles/particles.md

 Now, let's teach our particle how to move with *Verlet integration.*
 That's just a fancy way to say that we're going to find out how fast our particle is moving by comparing its position this frame to its position last frame.
+Why?
+Because that gives us *implicit velocity* - any change to the particle's current position will automatically update its velocity.

 ```js
 Particle.prototype.integrate = function() {